 - Ability to perform clinical techniques and procedures under the direct supervision of instructors, classmates, patients or families of patients, within fixed time limits that reflect the patient flow and delivery of services in a typical clinical environment.

 - Ability to work cohesively and harmoniously in a team of two or more students in the performance of assigned class and clinical activities.

 - Ability to see and hear, with or without reasonable accommodation, in order to interview patients, conduct patient intakes, elicit necessary diagnostic indicators, maintain patient records, provide instructions to patients, perform appropriate examinations, and provide routine patient treatment and safety services.

 - Ability to perform in all laboratory and clinical settings without posing a threat to herself/himself, to the safety and well-being of fellow students, or to patients.

 - Ability and willingness to receive acupuncture and accessory treatment.
-Much of the technical instruction in the programs requires reciprocal application of the techniques of acupuncture and Oriental medicine, such as acupuncture needling, moxibustion, tui na bodywork, etc. Receiving techniques is necessary in order for the student to learn proper procedures and to receive and provide learning feedback.
+Much of the technical instruction in the programs requires reciprocal application of the techniques of acupuncture and Chinese medicine, such as acupuncture needling, moxibustion, tui na bodywork, etc. Receiving techniques is necessary in order for the student to learn proper procedures and to receive and provide learning feedback.
 Reciprocal application of techniques is also useful for developing sensitivity to patient needs.
 Northwestern may temporarily excuse a student from receiving acupuncture or other modalities provided that specific medical contraindication information is provided by a licensed healthcare professional.

 All students, with or without reasonable accommodation, must carry out clinical assignments and diagnostic interpretation.
 Qualified persons with disabilities, with or without reasonable accommodation, must be able to pass oral, written and practical examinations and meet all of the program’s clinical requirements.